Hafizirshaid/asl_programming_language/README.md

 ```
 ## Classes Description:

-    Lexer: Converts code texts into meaningful lexems to tokens
+    Lexer: Converts code texts into meaningful lexemes to tokens

-    Parser: Convert list of tokens into statements and extract thier attributes
+    Parser: Convert list of tokens into statements and extract their attributes

     Compiler: Compiles list of statements into execution tree